jessiemcd/do-dem/README.md

 - Download NuSTAR data from HEASARC https://heasarc.gsfc.nasa.gov/db-perl/W3Browse/w3browse.pl
   - Unpack files in data directories (bash: gunzip -r (path to OBSID-named directory))
-  - Run initial pipeline (with pixpos correction) - if you don't know how to do this, contact Jessie or any other NuSTAR Heliophysics Team member.
+  - Run initial pipeline (with pixpos correction, solar-specific keywords) - if you don't know how to do this, contact me (Jessie) or any other NuSTAR Heliophysics Team member.
 - If desired, search for, download, and prep XRT data to level 1.
   - IDL procedure lets_get_this_xrt.pro (in other_idl) will allow you to do this via a search for XRT images at the same time and with an interesecting FOV with NuSTAR.
 Make sure to check the documentation for information about needed databases through SSWDB.
   - Or, do it your own way – information can be found in https://xrt.cfa.harvard.edu/resources/documents/XAG/XAG.pdf.
 You will need level 1 data, and the XRT grade maps as well as the data files.